Waitsburg, Washington: History

 Disaster struck on September 13, 1880, when a fire ravaged the town's business district.
 The area was quickly rebuilt, this time with brick, and a year later, in 1881, the Oregon Railroad and Navigation Company completed a line through Waitsburg connecting it by rail with Walla Walla and the outside world.
 On November 25, 1881, the city was officially incorporated as the City of Waitsburg.
 The original charter was revised five years later, in 1886, and the revised charter has been in place ever since.
 It was under the revised charter that official city services like police, fire and utilities came to the community.
-Waitsburg's commercial importance as a mill town continued to grow throughout this decade and the Walt's Mill, no longer owned by Walt and eventually known as Washington Mills was expanded and improved, notably with the introduction of steel machinery.
+Waitsburg's commercial importance as a mill town continued to grow throughout this decade and Wait's Mill, no longer owned by Wait and eventually known as Washington Mills, was expanded and improved, notably with the introduction of steel machinery.
 By the end of the decade in 1890, Waitsburg's population exceeded 800 people.

 The mill continued to be the economic heart of Waitsburg through the late 1800s and into the mid-20th century.
 In 1936 it was converted from a water-powered mill to electric.
 It would operate as an electric mill for over two decades until it was closed down in 1957.
 The abandoned mill stood until a fire destroyed it in 2009.
 Despite the closure of the mill, Waitsburg remained relatively stable economically and in terms of population throughout the second half of the 20th century as a commercial center supporting the surrounding agricultural region.

 Since the turn of the 21st century, Waitsburg's economic fortunes have been bolstered by the growth of the wine industry.
 The community is located in the Walla Walla AVA and has become a destination for wine tourists.
 During the first two decades of the 21st century, numerous businesses were established catering to these tourists including specialty restaurants, bars and hotels.
 Waitsburg's Bar Bacetto was one of 10 nominees for the 2024 James Beard Award for Best New Restaurant.

 Historic places

 Waitsburg has three properties and one designated historic district that are on the National Register of Historic Places (NRHP).
 The oldest is the William Perry Bruce House, a Victorian Italianate home built in 1883 by town founder William Perry Bruce; it was later converted into a public library and now houses the Bruce Memorial Museum, run by the local historical society.
 Preston Hall, a former school building built in 1913, was added to the register in 1993.
 The modern Waitsburg High School, opened in 1927, is also listed on the NRHP.
-The Waitsburg Historic District, which encompasses most of Downtown Waitsburg, includes 23 properties that were built between 1880 and 1930.
+The Waitsburg Historic District, which encompasses most of downtown Waitsburg, includes 23 properties that were built between 1880 and 1930.